tajsingh3/TracRESTAPI/README.md

-# TracResfulApi
+# TracRESTfulApi

-This is a python Restful Api which analyses data for policies and procedures within an organization and creates a data summary for each department in a JSON format.
+This is a python RESTful Api which analyses data for policies and procedures within an organization and creates a data summary for each department in a JSON format.

 Sample endpoints and related data are shown